Halophilus/Animation-Scripts/README.md

 The purpose of this Python script is to generate a specified number of colored static noise frames with a defined resolution and save them to an output folder.
 The static noise is a random assortment of colors, rather than just black and white.

 To use this script:

-    Make sure you have the PIL (Python Imaging Library) installed.
-If not, you can install it using pip:

-    pip install pillow

     Set the num_frames, resolution, and output_folder variables in the script according to your requirements:
         num_frames: The number of static noise frames you want to generate.